withastro/action/README.md

 ### Inputs

-- `path` - The root location of your Astro project inside the repository.
+- `path` - Optional: the root location of your Astro project inside the repository.
 Defaults to `/`.
-- `node-version` - The specific version of Node that should be used to build your site.
+- `node-version` - Optional: the specific version of Node that should be used to build your site.
 Defaults to `16`.
-- `package-manager` - The Node package manager that should be used to install dependencies and build your site.
-Defaults to `npm`.
+- `package-manager` - Optional: the Node package manager that should be used to install dependencies and build your site.
+Automatically detected based on your lockfile.

 ### Example workflow: